Comprehensive Metabolic Panel (CMP) Popular

 - Albumin - Albumin is a protein made by the liver.
 Measuring levels of albumin is helpful in diagnosing liver disease.
 An albumin test measures how well your liver is making the proteins that your body needs.

 - Alanine aminotransferase (ALT) - ALT is an enzyme found predominantly in the cells of the liver.
-When the liver is damaged, ALT.
+When the liver is damaged, ALT rises.

 - Alkaline Phosphatase - In conditions affecting the liver, damaged liver cells release increased amounts of ALP into the blood.

-- Aspartate aminotransferase (AST) - AST is a liver enzyme that is useful in helping to diagnose liver diseases.
+- Aspartate aminotransferase (AST) - AST is another liver enzyme that is useful in helping to diagnose liver diseases.
+Unlike ALT, it can be elevated from other causes as well.

 - Blood urea nitrogen (BUN) - Urea nitrogen is a byproduct from the breakdown of food proteins.
 A normal BUN level is between 7 and 20.
 As kidney function decreases, the BUN level rises.